niboj/DayzXboxConfigTutorial/README.md

 1. Open the ___event.xml___ file.
 2. For each car event you want to despawn (VehicleCivilianSedan, VehicleHatchback02, VehicleOffroadHatchback, VehicleSedan02), change the ___active___ entry to ___0___.
+3. Restart your server.
+> This will make all car despawn.

 ### How to make car non persistant
 In order to make car non persistant, by that I mean despawn and respawn after every server restart :